Baby Monitors: Which One is Right for You and Your Baby?

 But there are so many different kinds, from simple audio ones to fancy apps.
 There are digital, analog and Wi-Fi-network monitors and some of the technology can be a bit controversial with watchdog groups raising concern when it comes to the safety of your baby.
 We selected these very popular baby monitors because, as of this publication date (Nov 2013), they are all the best-selling baby monitors of their category on Amazon.
 We break it down here to help you determine the right monitor for your family’s needs.

-Currently selling for about $46 on Amazon, this is a great option for an audio monitor.
+The VTech Safe & Sound Digital Audio Monitor is currently selling for about $46 on Amazon, this is a great option for an audio monitor.
 The digital technology really does provide clear transmission, doing away with that very irritating white noise you find on analog monitors.
 It’s completely quiet unless your baby is making noise.
 It touts a range of up to 1,000 feet and it worked well for me but then again, I don’t live in Buckingham Palace.

 You can communicate remotely with your baby and say things over the monitor like, “Yo baby, I’m eating dinner and having a glass of wine so simmer down, love.
 It’s sleep time.”
 And this baby monitor comes with two parent units which is a nice perk.
 Rechargeable batteries give you up to 18 hours of monitor time.